Here are some famous Moral Stories by Aesop. They are collectively known as Aesop's Fables.

-Print as many copies of these as you like for your own personal use.
+Print as many copies of these stories as you like for your own personal use.

 Click the links below for more Moral Stories and other short stories.